-646 Equine Neonatal Medicine Clerkship
+Equine Neonatal Medicine Clerkship 646

 Summer.
 3 credits.
-A student may earn a maximum of 0 credits The course is not reenrollable RB: Completion of semester 5 of the graduate-professional program in the College of Veterinary Medicine.
+RB: Completion of semester 5 of the graduate-professional program in the College of Veterinary Medicine.
 R: Open to graduate-professional students in the College of Veterinary Medicine.

 Principles of breeding farm management.
 Diagnosis and treatment of equine neonatal disorders.
 Supervised, in-clinic experience.
 Elective clerkship.